GLIMS-RGI/rgi_user_guide/_sources/03_data_decription.md

 These additional descriptors are documented below.

-### Glacier identifiers in the RGI7.0 glacier product
+### Glacier identifiers in the RGI 7.0 glacier product

 One RGI outline in the "glacier" product corresponds to one glacier.
 Glaciers are identified with the following attributes:

 `rgi_id`
 : **Unique** identifier attributed by the RGI when constructing the files.
-These ids are generated automatically (in order of distance to the westernmost outline in a region) and follow the file naming convention described below. **These ids are different from RGI6.0 and likely to change in future RGI versions**.
+These ids are generated automatically (in order of distance to the westernmost outline in a region) and follow the file naming convention described below. **These ids are different from RGI 6.0 and likely to change in future RGI versions**.

 `glims_id`
 : **Non-unique** identifier assigned to glaciers by the Global Land Ice Measurements from Space service at NSIDC.
 A single `glims_id` can have multiple outlines, for example at different dates or when a glacier disintegrates.